 People choose Allentown Women’s Center’s because our trained and experienced staff provide extremely safe medical care in a supportive and non-judgmental environment.

-These questions will help you get safe supportive care, the kind of care we provide for you here and want you to have wherever you might get care, here or elsewhere.
+The following questions will help you get safe, supportive care, the kind of care we provide for you here and want you to have wherever you might go.

-Unlike some Pennsylvania clinics, we only require one visit for abortion.
-We have three or four surgery days every week, including Saturdays, and usually can work you in for an appointment quickly and at a time that suits you.
+Unlike some Pennsylvania clinics, we only require one visit for an abortion.
+We have three abortion days every week, including some Saturdays, and can usually schedule you for an appointment quickly and at a time that suits you.

 Some ‘crisis pregnancy center’ or ‘abortion alternatives’ sites are really anti-abortion sites.
 And the quality of care varies greatly among providers who advertise.
-Check with people you know and trust and with NAF and ACN to identify a quality provider, instead of relying on advertising listings alone.
+Check with people you know and trust, along with NAF and ACN, to identify a quality provider, instead of relying on advertising listings alone.